 Looking to switch today?
 Just make sure you have these three things to hand: a recent bill (although this is not essential); address and address history if you have not lived at the address for over three years, and details of your current plan, supplier, payment method and usage.

 How do I switch suppliers?

 The process of switching energy suppliers is simple and it takes no time at all.
 First, you’ll be asked to enter your personal details regarding energy usage.
 Then we’ll show you a selection of the best deals best on your energy preferences (green energy, Big Six, fixed tariff only).
-We’ll then take you’re your direct debit details (we’ll pass your details from your old supplier to your new supplier).
+We’ll then take your your direct debit details (we’ll pass these from your old supplier to your new supplier).

 And, that’s the switch, done and dusted!
 You’re on your way to getting yourself the best energy deal.
 Your switch is then processed and followed by a 14-day cooling-off period.

 What is the cooling-off period?

 No cold showers here.
 This is essentially just a 14-day period after the switch in which you can change your mind and cancel the switch.
 The switch between suppliers only takes place after the cooling-off period has ended.
 In total, the switching process usually takes no longer than 17 days.
 For more information on the cooling-off period, check out this article from Citizens Advice.

 Will my energy supply turn off in between switching?

 In short, no. Your energy will not be switched off at any point when you switch suppliers.
 For more information on this, we have a guide on what happens to your supply in between switches.